Ademola-byte/color-flipper/README.md

-# color-flipper
+# Color-flipper
-this is my first work at century information syatems
+This is my first work at century information systems